DatanoiseTV/translator-ai/README.md

 ## Using with Model Context Protocol (MCP)

-translator-gemini can be used as an MCP server, allowing AI assistants like Claude Desktop to translate files directly.
+translator-ai can be used as an MCP server, allowing AI assistants like Claude Desktop to translate files directly.

 ### MCP Configuration